-2) Conducted the Good Corporate Governance Committee's self-assessment for 2018 using the self-assessment of committee as a whole form issued by The Stock Exchange of Thailand and considered the draft self-assessment report for 2018 of 3 Committees: the Risk Management Committee, the Nomination and Remuneration Committee and the Good Corporate Governance Committee and submitted them to the Board of Directors.
+2. Consideration for the 2019 self-assessment of the Good Corporate Governance Committee as a whole and as an individual based on the self-assessment forms issued by The Stock Exchange of Thailand, and summarisation of the 2019 self-assessment reports of the 3 Committees: the Risk Management Committee, the Nomination and Remuneration Committee and the Good Corporate Governance Committee and submitted them to the Board of Directors.

-- 3) Revision of the Board of Directors' policy and guidelines regarding the anti-corruption and the whistleblowing and submitted them to the Board of Directors for consideration. - 4) Intensive supervision of the corporate social and environmental responsibility activities conducted by the Group Sustainable Development and Communication Office and the Safety, Environment and Plant Integrity Management Office. - 5) Acknowledgments of various reports that are deemed beneficial to the Committee in monitoring the Company's management on the implementation of the approved policy and guidelines concerning good corporate governance.
-The following were reported to the Company's Board of Directors: - 5.1 Report on shareholding and securities trading of the Company's executives including Vice Presidents, Assistant Vice Presidents, department managers of the Finance & Accounting Division and the section manager of the Investor Relations Department, Group Finance Office.
-This was undertaken in order to prevent any insider trading of the Company's securities. - 5.2 Report on the interests of the Company's directors and executives including the President, Vice Presidents and Assistant Vice Presidents. - 6) Others - 6.1 Regular monitoring of the progress and results from the implementation of the resolutions of the Committee. - 6.2 Acknowledged report from the asset loss consideration sub-working committee. - 6.3 Revision of the information disclosed to the SET and the SEC, as published in the Annual Information Disclosure form ended 31 December 2018 (Form 56-1) and in the 2018 Company Annual Report (Form 56-2) regarding the Good Corporate Governance Report.
-Since 2013, the Company has also disclosed a report on anti-corruption practices in the Corporate Social Responsibility Report. - 6.4 Report to the Board of Directors on the Committee's activities for the year 2018.
+- 3. Revision of the Corporate Governance Committee Charter (Revision No. 4) and submitted them to the Board of Directors for consideration. - 4.
+Revision of the Anti-Corruption Guidelines (Revision No. 2) and submitted them to the Board of Directors for consideration. - 5.
+Intensive supervision of the corporate social and environmental responsibility activities conducted by the Group Sustainable Development and Communication Office and the Safety, Environment and Plant Integrity Management Office. - 6.
+Acknowledgments of various reports that are deemed beneficial to the Committee in monitoring the Company's management on the implementation of the approved policy and guidelines concerning good corporate governance.
+The following were reported to the Company's Board of Directors: - 6.1 Report on shareholding and securities trading of the Company's executives including Vice Presidents, Assistant Vice Presidents, department managers of the Finance & Accounting Division and the section manager of the Investor Relations Department, Group Finance Office.
+This was undertaken in order to prevent any insider trading of the Company's securities. - 6.2 Report on the interests of the Company's directors and executives including the President, Vice Presidents and Assistant Vice Presidents.